-Many approaches have been developed to solve the problem of building a Gray code in a N-cube [Robinson & Cohn, 1981; Bhat & Savage, 1996; Suparta & Zanten, 2004; Bykov, 2016], according to properties the produced code has to verify.
-For instance, [Bhat & Savage, 1996; Suparta & Zanten, 2004] focus on balanced Gray codes.
+Many approaches have been developed to solve the problem of building a Gray code in a N-cube [15, 16, 17, 18], according to properties the produced code has to verify.
+For instance, [16, 17] focus on balanced Gray codes.
 In the transition sequence of these codes, the number of transitions of each element must differ at most by 2.
 This uniformity is a global property on the cycle, i.e., a property that is established while traversing the whole cycle.
-On the other hand, when the objective is to follow a subpart of the Gray code and to switch each element approximately the same amount of times, local properties are wished.
-For instance, the locally balanced property is studied in [Bykov, 2016] and an algorithm that establishes locally balanced Gray codes is given.
+On the opposite side, when the objective is to follow a subpart of the Gray code and to switch each element approximately the same amount of times, local properties are wished.
+For instance, the locally balanced property is studied in [18] and an algorithm that establishes locally balanced Gray codes is given.

-The current context is to provide a function $f: \mathbb{B}^{\mathsf{N}} \to \mathbb{B}^{\mathsf{N}}$ by removing an Hamiltonian cycle in the N-cube.
+The current context is to provide a function $f: \mathbb{B}^{\mathbb{N}} \to \mathbb{B}^{\mathbb{N}}$ by removing an Hamiltonian cycle in the N-cube.
 Such a function is going to be iterated b times to produce a pseudorandom number, i.e., a vertex in the N-cube.
-Obviously, the number of iterations b has to be sufficiently large to provide a uniform output distribution.
+Obviously, the number of iterations b has to be sufficiently large to provide an uniform output distribution.
 To reduce the number of iterations, it can be claimed that the provided Gray code should ideally possess both balanced and locally balanced properties.
-However, both algorithms are incompatible with the second one: balanced Gray codes that are generated by state of the art works [Suparta & Zanten, 2004; Bhat & Savage, 1996] are not locally balanced.
-Conversely, locally balanced Gray codes yielded by Igor Bykov approach [Bykov, 2016] are not globally balanced.
-This section thus shows how the non deterministic approach presented in [Suparta & Zanten, 2004] has been automatized to provide balanced Hamiltonian paths such that, for each subpart, the number of switches of each element is as uniform as possible.
+However, none of the two algorithms is compatible with the second one: balanced Gray codes that are generated by state of the art works [17, 16] are not locally balanced.
+Conversely, locally balanced Gray codes yielded by Igor Bykov approach [18] are not globally balanced.
+This section thus shows how the non deterministic approach presented in [17] has been automatized to provide balanced Hamiltonian paths such that, for each subpart, the number of switches of each element is as uniform as possible.